PrestaShop/open-source/content/project-organization/quality-council/processes/issue-management.md

 When the issue is a **bug that was reproduced** (meaning with the `Verified` label), it MUST in most cases be connected to an Epic if it already exists.
 {{% /notice %}}

-To do this, perform a search in the [Bug classification board](https://github.com/PrestaShop/PrestaShop/projects/11) where all EPIC are listed.
-If there is a related EPIC, add the issue to the EPIC (by editing the description) and ping the product team.
+To do this, perform a search in the [Bug classification board](https://github.com/PrestaShop/PrestaShop/projects/11) where all Epic are listed.
+If there is a related EPIC, add the issue to the Epic (by editing the description) and ping the product team.

 If no Epic clearly corresponds to the issue (or in case of doubt), just add the bug issue to the 1st column of the kanban called "waiting for classification".
-The product team will regularly review the issues in this kanban and create new EPICs when needed.
+The product team will regularly review the issues in this kanban and create new Epics when needed.

-Note that the product team must be able to understand the bug to be able to classify it in an EPIC.
+Note that the product team must be able to understand the bug to be able to classify it in an Epic.
 This means that if the issue is not correctly described nor labelled, or if this is a very tech issue, it MUST NOT be added to the kanban.

 ### Rewriting the issue